General Rules

 i) An up to date copy of the playing rules should be displayed near the table.

-k) Please note, should these conditions not be met, teams can refuse to play on the night.
+j) Please note, should these conditions not be met, teams can refuse to play on the night.

 1.2.
-The committee reserve the right to inspect new venues, or existing venues that have cause for concern as part of the acceptance process.
+The committee reserves the right to inspect new venues, or existing venues that have cause for concern as part of the acceptance process.
 Other than the aforementioned, team venues will be accepted on a “good will” basis.
 Any team not providing a venue meeting the minimum requirements will be deemed to breach the “good will” and any breaches will be dealt with at the discretion of the Committee.
 Minor breaches may be dealt with by a simple verbal communication to the team captain/licensee, or both.
 More serious breaches will be dealt with in writing to both the licensee and team captain.
 Failure to carry out the necessary improvements within the given timescale may result in teams asked to play from an alternative venue or in extreme circumstances result in expulsion from the league.

 2. LEAGUE FORMATIONS

 2.2.
-The formation for the Summer League (International Rules) and all associated team competitions will be 10 singles and 1 scotch pairs.
-The order of play will be 5 singles, 1 scotch pairs, 5 singles.
-Players are allowed to play twice.
-Teams can consist of all men, all ladies or a mixture of both.
-This league is played on Thursday nights, with a start time of 8.15pm.
+The formation for the Summer League (International Rules) and all associated team competitions will be 15 singles.
+Order of play is 5 singles (Set 1), 5 singles (Set 2), 5 singles (Set 3).
+Players are allowed to play up to 3 times.
+This league is played on Thursday nights, with a start time of 8pm.

 2.4.
-The formation for the Winter League (International Rules) and all associated team competitions will be 10 singles and 1 scotch pairs.
-The order of play will be 5 singles, 1 scotch pairs, 5 singles.
-Players are allowed to play twice.
-Teams can consist of all men, all ladies or a mixture of both.
-This league is played on Wednesday nights, with a start time of 8.15pm.
+The formation for the Winter League (International Rules) and all associated team competitions will be 15 Singles.
+Order of play is 5 singles (Set 1), 5 singles (Set 2), 5 singles (Set 3).
+Players are allowed to play up to 3 times.
+This league is played on Wednesday nights, with a start time of 8pm.

 3. MATCH RULES (GENERAL)

 3.2.
-In the International Rules League, one point will be awarded for each game won and two bonus points for the winning team (i.e. the team winning a minimum of six games).
+In the International Rules League, one point will be awarded for each game won and one point for each set won as per 2.2/2.4.
 An extra point will be awarded to a team’s league points for any break and dish or reverse dish 8 ball clearance.

 3.6.
 Games are to be refereed alternately starting with the home team.
 The games should be refereed in accordance with MPL playing rules.
 Team captains should ensure that the players they appoint to referee matches are fully acquainted with the playing rules, and are able to referee matches in a fit and proper manner.